-Aesthetically athletic, emotion-packed design, sporty character and innovative technology: The Audi A7 Sportback marries the strengths of a coupe with those of a sedan and an Avant.
+Aesthetically athletic, emotion-packed design, sporty character and innovative technology: the Audi A7 Sportback marries the strengths of a Coupé with those of a Sedan and an Avant.

 Design, body and interior The large five-door model is an Audi in top form.
-Its low, dynamic roof line and the sharp cut-off at the rear lend it the character of a coupe.
-Among the exterior modifications, the changes to the Singleframe grille, bumpers, exhaust tailpipes and headlights are particularly eye-catching.
+Its low, dynamic roof line and the sharp cut-off at the rear lend it the character of a Coupé.
+Among the exterior modifications, the changes to the Singleframe grill, bumpers, exhaust tailpipes and headlights are particularly eye-catching.
 LED technology is standard here.
 Matrix LED headlights, which light the road optimally without causing glare to other road users, are available as an option.
 Dynamic turn signals complete the image.

 Much of the body of the Audi A7 Sportback consists of aluminum and high-tech steel grades.
 It is unusually lightweight and designed for maximum acoustic comfort.
 The cargo space under the long, power trunk lid has a base capacity of 535 liters (18.9 cu ft).
 When the rear seat backs are folded down it grows to 1,390 liters (49.1 cu ft).